hl2vr/hl2vr.github.io/index.md

 Coming "soon" to Steam, free to all owners of Half-Life 2.

-This website is a work in progress.
+The mod is currently going through a private playtest and expected to be publically released some time later this year.

+In the meanwhile, you can check out some footage from the playtest from our Youtube friends:

+{% include video provider="youtube" id="Uy0Z4GnDdus" %}

 {% include feature_row %}

-Want to see what it looks and plays like?
-Here is an early preview of the gameplay:

-{% include video provider="youtube" id="Nybiex_D6B0" %}